karinje/clip-forge/docs/ClipForge_PRD.md

 - Common in audio DAWs like Ableton, Pro Tools

 **Timeline UI Improvements**:
-- **Playhead Arrow Visibility**: Red triangle arrow positioned with proper z-index and padding to remain visible above all timeline elements
+- **Playhead Arrow Visibility**: Red triangle arrow positioned at 28px (after ruler) with proper z-index to remain visible above all timeline elements
+- **Playhead Positioning**: Starts at top: 28px, extends through all visible tracks (+16px margin), no overlap with ruler
 - **Vertically Centered Clips**: Clips centered in track with equal padding above and below for easier playhead positioning
 - **Increased Track Height**: Tracks expanded to 110px height (from 90px) to provide more clickable area
 - **Collapsible Sidebar**: Media library can be toggled to give more timeline space